chrisjbreisch/Trs80.Level1Basic/README.md

 >\>_

 ## Contents
-- Visual Studio 2022 Solution with all the code.
+- Visual Studio 2022 solution with all the code.
 I'm sure it can be built in Visual Studio Code, but I've not attempted it.
 If I get the time, I'll work on that and supply directions.
 - David Lien's book in PDF form.
 - All of the samples and exercises from the book, excluding the progams in Appendix B, which are mostly worthless.
 I will tell you that programs that